 What are some of the things that make a good wine list?

 “I think a good by-the-glass and carafe offer is one of the best assets.
-You usually know that a place that selects carefully with interesting, new wave wines alongside great classics.
+You usually know that a place that selects carefully with interesting, new wave wines alongside great classics will be good.

 Value too – it’s always a tricky thing in Central London unfortunately, but it is possible to offer great value wines, that means looking for lesser known areas, producers and styles.”